A unified framework of transformations based on the Jordan-Wigner transformation: Multilayer Segmented Parity Transformation

 The original MSP transformation is only suitable for the case that $M$ can be factorized into some factors.
-If $M$ is a prime number or can't be factorized into small factors, the choice of the transformation parameter vector is restricted a lot.
-We will generalize MSP transformation and make it suitable for any $M$.
-In the generalized MSP transformation, the parameter vector is adjustable.
+If $M$ is a prime number or can't be factorized into small factors, the choice of the transformation parameter vector is restricted to a large extent.
+We will generalize the MSP transformation and make it suitable for any $M$.
+In the generalized MSP transformation, the transformation parameter vector is adjustable.

-Suppose a segment has $M_l$ sites, we need to divide them into $v_l$ subsegments, but it's a problem if $M_l$ is not a multiple of $v_l$.
-It can't be divided equally in this case, but we may divide unequally.
-Suppose $M_l=u*v_l+r$ and $0 \leq r < v_l$, we divide $u+1$ sites into each subsegment for the front $r$ subsegments, and $u$ sites into each subsegment for the rest subsegments.
-In this division strategy, there is no need to impose the condition that $v_l$ is a factor of $M$, and $v_l$ can be any integers $(\geq 2)$ even greater than $M_l$.
-The generalized MSP transformation contains the case of the original one, hence if no otherwise specified, the MSP transformation means the generalized one in the following content.
-The MSP transformation reduces to BK-tree transformation when letting $v_1=\dots =v_L=2$.
+Suppose a segment has $M_l$ sites (fermions), and we need to divide them into $v_l$ subsegments, but it is a problem if $M_l$ is not a multiple of $v_l$.
+It cannot be divided equally in this case, but we may divide it unequally.
+Suppose $M_l=u*v_l+r$ and $0 \leq r \leq v_l$, and we divide $u+1$ fermions into each subsegment for the front $r$ subsegments and $u$ fermions into each subsegment for the rest of the subsegments.
+In this division strategy, there is no need to impose the condition that $v_l$ is a factor of $M$, and $v_l$ can be any integer$(\geq 2)$, even greater than $M_l$.
+The generalized MSP transformation contains the case of the original one; hence, if not otherwise specified, the MSP transformation means the generalized one in the following.
+The MSP transformation reduces to the BK-tree transformation when we let $v_1=\dots =v_L=2$.

-It's not easy to give the expressions of the four kinds of sets for the generalized MSP transformation, but we give the algorithm in Appendix \ref{appendix alg} to generate the summation sets. $S(j)$ is built by the function \textbf{Segment}($L,R,k)$, where $L$ (left) is the first site and $R$ (right) is the last site of the segment, and $k$ is used to divide the segment to $v_k$ subsegments.
-In essence, \textbf{Segment}($L,R,k)$ is the generalization of \textbf{Fenwick($L,R$)}~\cite{havlivcek2017operator}.
-Then we can invoke Alg. \ref{algorithm GeneratingSets} to generate $U(j)$, $P(j)$ and $F(j)$.
+It is not easy to give the expressions of the four kinds of sets of the generalized MSP transformation, but we give the algorithm in Appendix \ref{appendix alg} to generate the summation sets. $S(j)$ is built by the function \textbf{Segment}($L,R,k)$, where $L$(left) is the first site and $R$(right) is the last site of the segment, and $k$ is used to divide the segment into $v_k$ subsegments.
+In essence, the \textbf{Segment}($L,R,k)$ is the generalization of \textbf{Fenwick($L,R$)}~\cite{havlivcek2017operator}.
+Then we invoke Algorithm \ref{algorithm GeneratingSets} to generate $U(j)$, $P(j)$ and $F(j)$ sets.